miketeachestech/example-major-work-school-canteen-ordering-system/documentation/BUSINESS_RULES.md

 1. **User Authentication**
    - All users must log in using their school email and password.
+   - Passwords must be at least 8 characters long.
    - Users without an account can register with their school email and password.
    - New accounts are automatically assigned the **student** role.
    - Only staff members can upgrade student accounts to staff.